fazriridwan19/ecommerce-spring/README.md

 * Build the project: `mvn clean install`
 * Run the project: `mvn spring-boot:run`

+To run this project using docker, you can follow these steps :
+* pull the image `docker pull fazriridwan/spring-ecommerce`
+* create `docker-compose.yml` file, you can use `docker-compose.yml` file that available in this repo
+* go to terminal, set current directory based on your `docker-compose.yml` file directory
+* run this command : `docker-compose up`

 > The application will be available at http://localhost:8080.

+> If running on docker , the application will be available at http://localhost:9090.

 > The ERD is available at https://drive.google.com/file/d/1WmUAZUdTR72OcZj7tjB_U-GUdnudxcTK/view?usp=sharing

+> API documentation available at https://app.swaggerhub.com/apis/fazriridwan19/e-commerce_api/1.0.0